sumn2u/learn-javascript/en/objects/prototype.md

 // The line above
 ```

 First, the interpreter looks through every property the object itself has.
-For example, `adult` has only one own property — `age`.
-But besides that one, it actually has a few more properties, which were inherited from `Object.prototype.`
+For example, `adult` has only one own property—`age`.
+However, it also has several properties inherited from `Object.prototype`.

 ```javascript
 let stringRepresentation = adult.toString();
 // the variable has value of '[object Object]'
 ```

-The `toString` is an Object.prototype's property, which was inherited.
+The `toString` is an `Object.prototype`'s property, which was inherited.
 It has a value of a function, which returns a string representation of the object.
 If you want it to return a more meaningful representation, then you can override it.
 Simply add a new property to the adult object.

 ```javascript
 adult.toString = function () {